Ping Lian Yeak: Overview

 Born in Kuala Lumpur, Malaysia in 1993, Pian Lian Yeak was diagnosed with autism at a young age and was gradually trained in visual arts through the use of private instruction.
 After his family moved to Sydney in 2006, Yeak's work gained notice and began to be featured at various art and educational venues, including the Treffert center in the United States, Strokes of Genius, Inc and the United Nations building in New York.
 Yeak's work is described as "colourful and attractive", and he has been described as a prodigious autistic savant.

 His art was introduced to the United States at an exhibition at Cooper Union University in Manhattan and the Henry Gregg Gallery in Brooklyn by Dr. Rosa C. Martinez and Dr. Becker in January 2006.
-Coverage of Yeak's artistic contribution as an individual with autism also include a feature in a documentary aired on the Australian ABC.
+Coverage of Yeak's artistic contribution as an individual with autism also includes a feature in a documentary aired on the Australian ABC.

 Yeak was a finalist in the Australian Government's 2008 National Disability Awards.
 Ping Lian Yeak has been internationally featured in numerous books including: